Matt Baumann, Jodhan Fine, Andrew Theus, and Raymond VanBuskirk, Regional Report Compilers

 In 1962, New Mexico field ornithology received an important boost with the formation of the New Mexico Ornithological Society.
 The early 1960s also saw significant expansion of the bird program at the University of New Mexico’s Museum of Southwestern Biology, now home to a major bird collection.
 New Mexico began contributing sightings to Audubon Field Notes in 1948, and that tradition continues unbroken with North American Birds.

-The ABA gratefully acknowledges the contributions of New Mexico Regional Report Compilers Matt Baumann, Jodhan Fine, and Raymond VanBuskirk to promoting knowledge and understanding about the birdlife of the continent.
+The ABA gratefully acknowledges the contributions of New Mexico Regional Report Compilers Matt Baumann, Jodhan Fine, Andrew Theus, and Raymond VanBuskirk to promoting knowledge and understanding about the birdlife of the continent.